CS-DS-125/125book/source/05-StringsListsAndFiles/Files.rst

 As your file processing programs get more complicated, you may want to structure your search loops using ``continue``.
 The ``continue`` keyword skips the rest of a loop body and goes to the next iteration.
-Shen processing a file in a loop, you can use ``continue`` in cases where you don't want to process a line.
+When processing a file in a loop, you can use ``continue`` in cases where you don't want to process a line.
 The basic idea of the search loop is that you are looking for "interesting" lines and effectively skipping "uninteresting" lines.
 And then